donalhenry/dslexamples/README.md

 Wanted to create some working examples that illustrate the basic techniques used with gradle DSL.

 The code of all examples have a common structure.
-The top-level **build.gradle** file has the DSL instance and maybe a few tasks.
+The top-level **build.gradle** file has the DSL block and maybe a few tasks.
 The DSL plugin code is within one more groovy files in the **buildSrc** tree.

 ```bash
 $ tree